Legorooj/sloth/docs/source/api/simple.rst

 .. module:: sloth.simple
 .. default-domain:: py

-``sloth.simple`` is a module providing helpful time related functions that are generally simpler to use than the classes they wrap in the main API.
+``sloth.simple`` is a module providing helpful functions that are generally simpler to use than the classes they wrap in the main API.

 .. py:function:: call_after(seconds, func, args=None, kwargs=None)